TRIP MAGAZINE : THE JOURNAL OF PSYCHEDELIC CULTURE

 In my painting, "Kissing", people are portrayed as translucent, and a flaming infinity band links together the hearts and minds of the lovers.
 It is pointing to a ground of being that is beyond the material realm, to a subtle spiritual essence, a truth that transcends the flesh.
 I chose to paint normal every day experiences to portray their life-enhancing quality, and to point to what makes life worthwhile.
 The work is also meant to see outside any particular religious framework.
 That's why you see their bones and the palpable anatomical flesh that's beneath the skin.
 The image points to what isn't normally visible, but what we all know to be true.
 Seeing the anatomical body invites the psyche to accept as reality these realms of subtle energy and spiritual light that the artwork intends to transmit to the open minded, open hearted viewer.
 Each art work is like a battery of consciousness.
 Collecting many of these works together in one place, like the Chapel, each artwork having different insights and facets of this gem of awareness, influenced by the many wisdom traditions, could serve people in deepening their own spiritual life

-AG: That is my intention and why we are building the Chapel.
+Alex: That is my intention and why we are building the Chapel.
 We have gotten tremendous encouragement and support from many generous and enthusiastic people.
-The Sacred Mirrors web site, http://www.sacredmirrors.org, enables anyone to view the virtual Chapel of Sacred Mirrors.
-The paintings morph with one level of anatomy dissolving into another, one race and sex dissolving into another, the spiritual energy system and the Universal Mind Lattice and spiritual archetypes morphing into each other.
-It’s a way of viewing the Sacred Mirrors that I’d always hoped for.
-It can’t replace the value of standing in front of the paintings themselves in their lifesized scale, having them all assembled together and surrounded by the guardian pillars, but it’s a great way to inform about this possibility that we want to create.
-We’ve raised around $125,000 toward the building fund, and we need to raise several million.
+The Sacred Mirrors paintings morph with one level of anatomy dissolving into another, one race and sex dissolving into another, the spiritual energy system and the Universal Mind Lattice and spiritual archetypes morphing into each other.
+It's a way of viewing the Sacred Mirrors that I'd always hoped for.
+It can't replace the value of standing in front of the paintings themselves in their lifesized scale, having them all assembled together and surrounded by the guardian pillars, but it's a great way to inform about this possibility that we want to create.
+We've raised around $125,000 toward the building fund, and we need to raise several million.
 One average budget movie may easily cost $30 million dollars.
 We think we can come up with $5-10 million for a transformative Chapel.

 The Buddha, for an artist, may be considering that enlightenment is a true human possibility, and allowing that possibility to empower one's actions in life and art.
 We could think of enlightenment as the realization of human potential for wisdom and compassion.
 Growing in compassion means developing patience and generosity, gaining wisdom or spiritual insight can come through meditation and prayer, yoga, trance dancing, enduring pain, shamanic journeying, being sensitive to dreams, or by being aware during the flow of the creative process.
 To open the eye of the soul means recognizing, honoring and appreciating your relationship with the creative spirit inherent in your life and the cosmos.
 Artists are "mini-creator sparks" off the Great Creator.
 Our energy can be aligned with the power of universal creativity.